|Home | About | People | Research | Undergraduate | Graduate | Colloquia | News | Resources | Alumni|

 The department offers a program leading to a certificate in computer engineering jointly administered with the Department of Computer Science.

-The certificate requires 15 credit hours and all courses must be at the 100 level or above.
+The certificate requires 15 semester-hour units, and all courses must be at the 100 level or above.

 At least five lecture-based courses must be taken from a published list of computer engineering core courses.